mdn/content/files/en-us/web/javascript/reference/operators/nullish_coalescing_operator/index.md

 {{jsxref("null")}} or {{jsxref("undefined")}}, and otherwise returns its left-hand side operand.

-This can be contrasted with the [logical OR
-(`||`) operator](/en-US/docs/Web/JavaScript/Reference/Operators/Logical_OR), which returns the right-hand side operand if the left operand is _any_ {{Glossary("falsy")}} value, not only `null` or `undefined`.
+This can be seen as a special case of the [logical OR (`||`) operator](/en-US/docs/Web/JavaScript/Reference/Operators/Logical_OR), which returns the right-hand side operand if the left operand is _any_ {{Glossary("falsy")}} value, not only `null` or `undefined`.
 In other words, if you use `||` to provide some default value to another variable